18 October 2020

 Totalitarianism

-In a totalitarian society, not only is power unchecked, it pursues limitless exercise of power over every aspect of life.
-East Germany was totalitarian, trying to put literally every single citizen under active surveillance by the secret police, torturing people for deviance from government wishes in the minutiae of their private lives.
+A totalitarian order pursues limitless exercise of power over every aspect of life.
+East Germany was totalitarian, trying to put every individual under active surveillance by the secret police, torturing people for deviance from government wishes in the minutiae of their private lives.

 Fascism

-Scholars famously have a hard time tidily defining fascism because of how it responds to conditions, with each particular fascist movement has its ideosyncratic national characteristics.
-I recommend spending time with Wikipedia’s suprisingly good index of definitions of fascism.
+Scholars famously have a hard time tidily defining “fascism” because of how it adapts to particular conditions.
+Each fascist movement has its idiosyncratic national and historical characteristics.
+To understand what stands behind those variations, I recommend spending time with Wikipedia’s suprisingly good index of definitions of fascism (or at least David Neiwert’s post with the highlights) and other writing about its history and distinctive character.

 Common confusions